bussilab/crescale/README.md

 ## Analysis scripts

 A notebook to perform the analysis reported in the manuscript related to the isotropic version is available [here](./Supporting_Info_figures.ipynb).

+A notebook to perform the analysis reported in the manuscript related to the anisotropic version is available [here](./anisotropic).